ELDER: Enhancing Lifelong Model Editing with Mixture-of-LoRA: Experiments

 \subsubsection{Editing Efficiency and Scalability}

-Efficiency and scalability are critical for lifelong model editing methods, as they facilitate the management of multiple sequential edits and accommodate the continual increase in edit sequence length.
-We compare the editing efficiency of ELDER against GRACE in Table \ref{tab:efficiency}, showing the number of learnable parameters and average editing time after 1000 sequential edits from the ZsRE dataset.
+Efficiency and scalability are critical for lifelong model editing methods, as they enable the model to manage multiple sequential edits with acceptable cost, when the edit sequence length continually increases.
+We compare the editing efficiency of ELDER against GRACE and SERAC in Table \ref{tab:efficiency}.
+Both methods exhibit strong performance in lifelong model editing and the retention of general abilities.
+We show the number of extra parameters and average editing time after 1000 sequential edits from the ZsRE dataset.
 The results clearly indicate that ELDER is more efficient than the baseline method.
-ELDER's time efficiency stems from its end-to-end design, which avoids the need to maintain clusters and search for discrete mappings.
+ELDER's time efficiency stems from its end-to-end design, which avoids the need to search for discrete mappings compared with GRACE.
+The editing speed of SERAC is not reported, because it requires additional training of the scope classifier and counterfactual model for each new edit.
+Moreover, we show the inference efficiency of ELDER in the technical appendix.

 Furthermore, we extend the sequential edits from \(1000\) to \(4000\) to investigate the editing scalability.
 Figure \ref{fig:change_sequence_length_grace} illustrates the editing reliability and parameter amounts after different numbers of edits from ZsRE using LLaMA2-7B, averaged over five seeds.
 Notably, while GRACE requires increasing parameters with more edits, ELDER maintains high performance with a fixed parameter count, effectively accommodating more edits.
 This strong scalability of ELDER is attributed to its mixture-of-LoRA structure, which combines existing adapters to handle new edits rather than introducing independent parameters for each edit.